 The Department of Veterans Affairs (VA) is slashing costs by standardizing products and sources of supply while, simultaneously, balancing clinician considerations for obtaining quality products.
-The National Contract Service (NCS) standardization contracts provide Veterans with high quality continuity of healthcare and gives VA concentrated buying power to our federal Government customers.
+The National Contract Service (NCS) standardization contracts provide Veterans with high quality continuity of health care and afford concentrated buying power to our federal Government customers.
 The NCS Pharmaceutical Division oversees three programs: the Pharmaceutical Standardization Program, the Pharmaceutical Repackaging Program, and the Specialty Pharmaceutical Program.

-The Pharmaceutical National Standardization section is responsible for support of VA and OGA pharmaceutical standardization programs that strive for the best clinical outcomes at leveraged prices.
-The section works closely with Veteran Healthcare Administration’s (VHA) Pharmacy Benefits Management (PBM), the VISN Pharmacy Executives (VPE), the Medical Advisory Panel, the Department of Defense Pharmacy Operations Division/Defense Health Agency, and Defense Logistics Agency-Troop Support to coordinate clinical appropriateness with contracting requirements.
-The section competitively negotiates for some of National Contract Service’s highest dollar volume contracts.
-Indefinite delivery, requirements-type contracts are the most commonly used contracting vehicles.
-Maria Ramirez is the main contact for any questions at (708) 786-4385.
+The Pharmaceutical Standardization Program is responsible for support of VA and Other Government Agency pharmaceutical standardization contracts that strive for the best clinical outcomes at leveraged prices.
+We work closely with the Veterans Health Administration’s Pharmacy Benefits Management team, the VISN Pharmacy Executives, the Medical Advisory Panel, the Department of Defense Pharmacy Operations Division/Defense Health Agency, and Defense Logistics Agency-Troop Support to coordinate clinical appropriateness with contracting requirements.